Skip to content

 MCP Workflow

-1. Claude sees the available tools (get_feature, list_features, etc.).
+1. Claude sees the available tools (get_feature, list_features, and so on).

-2. It determines that your question requires data from the feature store.
+2. It decides the question needs data from the feature store.

-3. It constructs a tool call and sends it to your server.
+3. It builds a tool call and sends it to your server.

-4. Your server executes the Python function and returns the result.
+4. The server runs the Python function and returns the result.

-5. Claude uses that result to answer your question.
+5. Claude uses that result to write the final answer.

 1. "List all available features."
 Question 2